Skip to main content

 The core purpose of GINA is to protect individuals from discrimination by health insurers and employers based on their genetic information.
 This legislation creates a safeguard, ensuring that information about your potential future health does not become a tool for prejudice in these specific arenas.

-Title I of the act is directed at health insurers, preventing them from using to set eligibility or premium rates.
+Title I of the act is directed at health insurers, preventing them from using genetic information to set eligibility or premium rates.
 Title II is aimed at employers, making it illegal to use genetic information in decisions about hiring, firing, promotions, or other terms of employment.
 The law defines genetic information broadly, including results from genetic tests of an individual or their family members, as well as family medical history.

 The conversation becomes more specific when we consider wellness programs.
 These programs, designed to promote health and prevent disease, often exist at the intersection of personal health choices and employer encouragement.
-The rules for a under GINA depend significantly on its structure.
+The rules for a wellness program under GINA depend significantly on its structure.

-A program that is part of an employer-sponsored operates under a different set of regulations than one that stands alone.
+A program that is part of an employer-sponsored group health plan operates under a different set of regulations than one that stands alone.
 For programs outside of a group health plan, Title II of GINA provides the primary guidance.
 It prohibits employers from requesting, requiring, or purchasing genetic information, including family medical history.

 A wellness program’s connection to an employer’s group health plan fundamentally alters the application of GINA’s protective rules.